-The US Census estimated population of Pelham in 2020 was 14,222, a figure significantly higher than NRPC's prior projection of 13,905 and an increase of 1,357 from the 2010 Census population estimate of 12,897 (Tables 1-2, Figure 1).
+The US Census estimated population of Pelham in 2020 was 14,254, a figure significantly higher than NRPC's prior projection of 13,905 and an increase of 1,357 from the 2010 Census population estimate of 12,897 (Tables 1-3, Figure 1).
 US Census figures show that Pelham's population experienced rapid growth between 1960 (pop.
 2,605) and 1980 (pop.
 8,090).
 From 1980 to 2000, the rate of growth abated slightly with a notable decrease in the growth rate since 2000.
-The population projections released by the New Hampshire Office of Planning and Development (NHOPD) for 2020 forecast a significantly slower growth rate than in previous decades.
-The projections show that Pelham continues to grow, with a projected population of 15,754 persons by 2050.
-This is an average of 51 persons per year over the 30-year projection period, or an annualized growth rate of 0.3 percent.
+Both the population projections released by NHOPD in 2016 and those conducted by the Nashua Regional Planning Commission (NRPC) at the same time, forecast a significantly slower growth rate than in previous decades, with the NRPC figures slightly higher than those prepared by NHOPD.
+The NRPC projections show that Pelham continues to grow, with a projected population of 15,282 persons by 2040.
+This is an average of 80 persons per year over the 30-year projection period, or an annualized growth rate of 0.6 percent.